muellerlab/agri-fly/README.md

 The high fidelity tree models in the simulator is generated with the [Helios](https://baileylab.ucdavis.edu/software/helios/) developed by Bailey lab of UC Davis.
 ![Helios_logo_small](https://user-images.githubusercontent.com/39609430/153678415-4192ebe7-d9f6-4d66-9a28-ed2dbb2a6443.png)

+# Funding
+This work is supported by AFRI Competitive Grant no. 2020-67021-32855/project accession no. 1024262 from the USDA National Institute of Food and Agriculture.